Jane Austen’s Bath: 17 Essential Places to See (Updated 2024)

 Of course, the most notable place to see in Bath for Jane Austen fans is the Jane Austen Centre.
 Alright.
 I’m going against the grain on this one but I think it’s skippable.
 It cost about £15 to get in and the center is basically just some information on things to see in Bath that are Jane Austen-related.
 You can get that information for free on the internet (like in this post, for example).
 There’s a place to dress up in Regency-era clothing and to write with quill and ink but it was not really worth the time or money since there’s nothing particularly new or special in the center.
 They also push the idea that Jane Austen loved Bath which, all evidence suggests, is not true.
 I hate giving bad reviews but I can’t recommend this place in good faith unless it were free!

-However they do have a gift shop and a tea room if you’d like to stop by and have a visit.
+They do have a gift shop and a tea room if you’d like to stop by and have a visit.
 Also be sure to take your picture with the Jane Austen model outside.
-(Unfortunately this is something I forgot to do!)

 As you’ll see during your visit, Bath is an extremely well-preserved Georgian town.
 I imagine it looks incredibly similar to how it did when Jane lived there, and that’s very exciting.
 She probably knew certain streets like like Milsom and Cheap quite well, but it’s believable she would’ve had a good grasp of the whole city.
 Bath has highlights she definitely would’ve been familiar with: of course, the Abbey is an incredible structure in the heart of the city.
 There’s also the Royal Crescent as well as the Bath Circus and the Pulteney Bridge, which is a remarkable structure.